chassisml/chassis/docs/docs/index.md

 <br />

-* Secure, multi-tenant ML container builder on Kubernetes
+* Build [MLflow](https://mlflow.org/) models directly into DevOps-ready container images
-* Build MLflow models directly into DevOps-ready container images
+* Supports parallel builds in Kubernetes jobs, using [Kaniko](https://github.com/GoogleContainerTools/kaniko), so no Docker socket required!
-* Run those images in multiple platforms: KFServing and Modzy
+* Generates [Open Model Interface](https://openmodel.ml)-compatible images that are multi-purpose and portable, so they work on multiple platforms: KFServing and Modzy

 Chassis